Azure/azure-osconfig/docs/architecture.md

 The RC/DC Watcher monitors the Desired Configuration (DC) file and acts on detected file changes by making MpiSetDesired calls to the Management Platform.
 The Watcher also makes MpiGetReported calls to the Management Platform and writes the reported configuration to the Reported Configuration (RC) file.

-The RC/DC files are written in MIM JSON format.
+The RC/DC files are written in JSON and follow the [MIM schema](../src/modules/schema/mim.schema.json).

 To protect against unauthorized access, the RC/DC files are restricted to root user read and write access only.

-The  RC/DC files by default reside under /etc/osconfig/ as `/etc/osconfig/osconfig_desired.json` (the DC file) and `/etc/osconfig/osconfig_reported.json` (the RC file).
+The  RC/DC files by default reside under `/etc/osconfig/` as `/etc/osconfig/osconfig_desired.json` (the DC file) and `/etc/osconfig/osconfig_reported.json` (the RC file).

 ## 3.3.
 GitOps Watcher